dapatrut/Databases_MySQL/README.md

 Performed different queries inside the sql files:

-- I've specified in a comment above each group of instructions what each one is;
+- I specified the type of instructions through a comment;

 - I have created a link between the tables using primary and foreign keys;